Yufannnn/3D-Tronics/README.md

 # 3D-Tronics
-presented by Eunoia Junior College robotics
+presented by Eunoia Junior College Computing and Robotics Clubs

 We aim to create a device using micro:bit to help those with: